 - Contraindications and pathologies should be noted.

-- Preferred contact based on listing, angels, and anatomy should be recorded.
+- Preferred contact based on listing, angles, and anatomy should be recorded.

 - Include two stamped and addressed envelopes, one made out to the second instructor, and the other to yourself.